 Under Avantor's Corporate Governance Guidelines, all directors are expected to make every effort to attend all meetings of the Board, meetings of the committees of which they are members and any meeting of stockholders.
 Directors are encouraged to attend Board meetings and meetings of committees of which they are members in person but may also attend such meetings by telephone or video conference.
-The Board meet 4 times in 2020, including regularly scheduled and special meetings.
-Each director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2020.
+The Board met 6 times in 2021, including regularly scheduled and special meetings.
+Each director attended 75% or more of the aggregate of all meetings of the Board and the committees on which he or she served during 2021.